rackerlabs/design-system/_component_design/switches.md

 ### Composition

-The default switch does not contain text.
+You can add an option status and description to a switch.
+The default switch does not contain status or descriptive text.

+A switch contains the following elements:

+- **Switch container**: The switch container hold the switch knob.
+- **Switch knob**: When the user clicks the switch knob it moves from side to side within the switch container.
+- **Option status**: The option status indicates the state of the setting or preference.
+- **Description**: The description is the setting or preferences option the user is modifying.

 If text is used, it should be aligned vertically and horizontally within the space beside the white circle; no closer than 4px to the knob and 8px from the opposite edge.